Carriage House Museum

 "John Stephenson's success was due to his low prices, fine workmanship and the light weight of his products.
 In fact, the Omnibus is a masterpiece of the coach maker's craft, with curved panels for walls, supported by a double suspension system and painted with scrolls, country scenes, pinstripes, and the destinations of Chalybeate and Sweet Springs.
 It is in original condition - while every other surviving omnibus known to us has been over-painted.
 This makes it unique!"
 (Ziegler)

-The mission of the Omnibus was to transport resort guests from the Alleghany Station in Virginia and shuttle them to the famous resorts including Sweet Chalybeate and its nearby neighbor, Sweet Springs.
+The mission of the Omnibus was to transport resort guests from the Alleghany Station (near Callahan) in Virginia and shuttle them to the famous resorts including Sweet Chalybeate and its nearby neighbor, Sweet Springs.
 Amidst a flutter of activity, its arrival would be met with a shout, "Stage in!"